wildfly/quickstart/ejb-security/README.md

 When you access the application, you should get a browser login challenge.

-After a successful login using admin/admin, the browser will display the following security info:
+After a successful login using UserA/password, the browser will display the following security info:

                 Successfully called Secured EJB

-                Principal : admin
+                Principal : UserA
-                Remote User : admin
+                Remote User : UserA
                 Authentication Type : BASIC

 Change the role in the quickstart /src/main/webapp/WEB-INF/classes/roles.properties files to 'gooduser1'.